Saimaa Lake IMMA

 Sub-criterion B1: Small and Resident Populations

-The Saimaa ringed seal is resident to a single lake system, lake Saimaa, Finland.
-The subspecies is pagophilic (ice-breeding), giving birth in late February and early March.
-Saimaa ringed seals prefer to dig their lairs along the shoreline of small islands and islets, the only places in Lake Saimaa where the snow piles up in drifts (Sipilä, 1990).
+The Saimaa ringed seal is resident to a single lake system, Lake Saimaa, Finland.
+The subspecies is pagophilic (ice-breeding), giving birth in mid February to mid March.
+Saimaa ringed seals prefer to dig their subnivean lairs along the shoreline of small islands and islets, the only places in Lake Saimaa where the snow piles up in drifts (Sipilä et al., 1990).

 Criterion D: Special Attributes